magnuswahlstrand/til/src/pages/blog/2022-11-25-background-tasks-with-fastapi.md

 tags: [python, fastapi]
 ---

-Today I learnt that it is easy to add background tasks to an endpoint in [FastAPI](https://fastapi.tiangolo.com/).
+Today I learned that it is easy to add background tasks to an endpoint in [FastAPI](https://fastapi.tiangolo.com/).
 They are functions that will be run **after** a response has been served.

 ```python
 from fastapi import app, BackgroundTasks